jackmorrison12/personal-site/content/notes/xml-shredding.md

 There are two main ways to store XML data in databases:

-Structure-Mapping Approach: The design of the database schema is based on the understanding of the DTD
+<mark>Structure-Mapping Approach</mark>: The design of the database schema is <mark>based on the understanding of the DTD</mark>

-Model-Mapping Approach: No DTD information is required for data storage - a fixed database schema is used to store XML documents
+<mark>Model-Mapping Approach</mark>: No DTD information is required for data storage - a <mark>fixed database schema</mark> is used to store XML documents

 Model-mapping approaches are more useful, since:

-1. They're capable of supporting any sophisticated XML applications that are considered as static or dynamic
+1. They're capable of supporting <mark>any sophisticated XML applications</mark> that are considered as static or dynamic
-2. They're capable of supporting well-formed byt non-DTD XML applications
+2. They're capable of supporting <mark>well-formed but non-DTD</mark> XML applications
-3. They don't require extending the expressive power of database models in order to support SML documents.
+3. They <mark>don't require extending the expressive power of database models</mark> in order to support XML documents.
 It's possible to store them in off-the-shelf DBMSs

 Some examples of model-mapping approaches are:

-Edge Oriented Approaches:
+<mark>Edge Oriented Approaches</mark>:

 - Edge (All the edges of XML document are stored in a single table)
 - Monet (It partitions the edge table according to all possible label paths)
 - XParent (Based on LabelPath, DataPath, Element and Data)

-Node Oriented Approach:
+<mark>Node Oriented Approach</mark>:

 - XRel (XML data stored based on Path, Element, Text and Attribute)